digital-preservation/PRONOM_Research/Submissions/Adobe InDesign Updates/README.md

 # Adobe InDesign Signature Updates & New Signatures
 http://fileformats.archiveteam.org/wiki/InDesign_INDD

+These additions continue the signatures from 2014 forward.
+Also added the earlier 1.0, 1.5, and 2.0 formats.
+1.5 was necessary as they won't open in 1.0.
+InDesign CS 5.5 was also necessary as they won't open in CS 5.

 ## *Updates*

 - Added template extension (INDT) to all current & new signatures